akshay-jedhe/k8sSetup/README.md

-Using ConfigMap As type of Volume:
+Using Secret As type of Volume:
-1.The configMap resource provides a way to inject configuration data into Pods.
-The data stored in a ConfigMap object can be referenced in a volume of type configMap and then consumed by containerized applications running in a Pod.
+1.A secret volume is used to pass sensitive information, such as passwords, to Pods.
+You can store secrets in the Kubernetes API and mount them as files for use by Pods without coupling to Kubernetes directly.
-2.You must create a ConfigMap before you can use it.
+2.You must create a secret in the Kubernetes API before you can use it.
-3.A Container using a ConfigMap as a subPath volume mount will not receive ConfigMap updates.
+3.A Container using a Secret as a subPath volume mount will not receive Secret updates.
-4.for more please ref Docs.